willhaslett/covid-19-growth/README.md

 The resulting data structures are output as Pandas dataframes , CSV files, and JSON files.

-### Johns Hopkins and New York Times US county-level data
+### NEW: Johns Hopkins and New York Times US county-level data
 As of 2020-03-28, JHU and NYT are both sharing county-level data for the US.
 As of v0.6.0, the US data structures here include both sources of data.
 ```